squarecat/doc-buddy/README.md

 - A DigitalOcean account if you want to deploy directly to DigitalOceans App Platform.
 If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new.

+## Getting Started

+1. Create a new Telegram bot with BotFather.
+Step-by-step guide [here](https://core.telegram.org/bots/features#creating-a-new-bot).
+2. You will get a token from BotFather that looks like this: `4839574812:AAFD39kkdpWt3ywyRZergyOLMaJhac60qc`.
+You will use this for the `TELEGRAM_TOKEN` env variable later.
+3. Create a [Pinecone](https://www.pinecone.io/) account.
+This is used to store the embeddings data of the uploaded documents.
+4. Get a Pinecone API key from the settings pages.
+You will use this for the `PINECONE_API_KEY` env variable.
+The index will be created automatically later so you don't need to do anything else.
+5. Create a Digital Ocean Space (or other s3 like storage).
+This is used to store the documents uploaded in case they need to be reindexed later.
+6. Click the button below to deploy directly as a Digital Ocean App.
+This is a simple step-by-step process that takes <5 minutes.
+7. On the Environemnt Variables page of the Digital Ocean App creation process, replace the default values with the values you've generated.

 ## Deploying the App

 Click this button to deploy the app to the DigitalOcean App Platform.
 If you are not logged in, you will be prompted to log in with your DigitalOcean account.